berkingurcan/ns-community/DEVELOPMENT_RULES.md

 ---
 alwaysApply: true
 ---
 Of course.
-I have analyzed the development rules from your previous monorepo project and reviewed the provided documentation for your current "Project Hub" application (`UI.md`, `DATABASE.md`, `PROFILE_AND_ONBOARDING.md`, `technical_documentation.md`, `PROJECTS.md`).
+I have analyzed the development rules from your previous monorepo project and reviewed the provided documentation for your current "NSphere" application (`UI.md`, `DATABASE.md`, `PROFILE_AND_ONBOARDING.md`, `technical_documentation.md`, `PROJECTS.md`).

 I recognize that this project has a different architecture—a focused Next.js application, not a multi-package monorepo.
 The rules must reflect this reality, emphasizing its unique challenges and patterns, such as the Solana-based authentication flow and the use of Supabase as a backend service.

-Here is a proposed set of development rules, meticulously crafted for the "Project Hub" project.
+Here is a proposed set of development rules, meticulously crafted for the "NSphere" project.
 It adapts the philosophy of your previous rules to a new context, focusing on clarity, security, and maintainability.

 ***

-# Development & Documentation Protocol: Project Hub
+# Development & Documentation Protocol: NSphere

-**PRIMARY OBJECTIVE:** Your mission is to develop the "Project Hub," an exclusive, NFT-gated community platform.
+**PRIMARY OBJECTIVE:** Your mission is to develop the "NSphere," an exclusive, NFT-gated community platform.
 You must operate under the project's **"documentation-as-a-guide"** philosophy.
 The architectural documentation in the markdown files serves as the primary reference for the system's logic and structure.
 Your code should be a robust implementation of that documented architecture.

 ---

 ## 1. Project Architecture Overview

-Project Hub is a **full-stack Next.js application** using the App Router.
+NSphere is a **full-stack Next.js application** using the App Router.
 It is not a monorepo.
 Its architecture is built on three pillars:

 *   **Next.js Frontend:** The core of the application, located in `src/`, handling UI, routing, and client-side logic.
 *   **Supabase Backend:** Provides the database, user authentication (via Web3), and storage.
 All interactions are managed through a central client (`src/lib/supabaseClient.ts`).